 Since they all perform roughly the same job, the biggest thing to worry about when buying a battery-powered fan is simply the size and style you want for the job.
 Some are small, rechargeable units that can easily hook onto tents or air vents, while others are more powerful, self-standing and designed for offices or construction sites.

-Whatever your ambition is for your mobile air cooler, we're here to help guide you.
-Below, we'll detail some of the top options to consider at a range of different budgets.
+Whatever your ambition is for your mobile air cooler, we're here to guide you.
+Below, are some of the top options around to consider and at a range of different budgets, too.

 If you're a keen camper, you'll know just how handy it is when you're able to save space by having one device cover two jobs.
 And, with this pick, you'll get a portable battery fan that can also act as a lantern.